kosli-dev/cli/docs.kosli.com/content/getting_started/part_9_querying.md

 OR
 * flow name followed by `:` and commit sha

-Both are available in the output of `kosli artifact ls` command
+Both are available in the output of `kosli list artifacts` command

 ```
 # search for artifact by its fingerprint